Share JOY This Giving Tuesday!

-This Giving Tuesday, share hope with people living with ALS in our community.
-We challenge you to make a difference - your gift will have double the impact!
+This Giving Tuesday, share joy and hope with people affected by ALS in our community.
+It's the perfect opportunity to make a difference — your gift will have double the impact!

-Your gift will be matched up to $15,000 through the generosity of the Condon family.
+Your gift will be matched up to $15,000 thanks to the generosity of the Condon family.

 John Condon passed away from ALS in 2012 but his memory lives on.
 Every year, the Condon family gives back in memory of an incredible father and a loving husband.

-John’s youngest child, Colleen, sees much of her dad within herself: she loves chocolate, is stubborn like a mule, and is extremely driven.
+John’s youngest child, Colleen, sees much of her dad within herself: She loves chocolate, is stubborn like a mule, and is extremely driven.
 One of Colleen’s favorite memories is when her and her dad drove from the Oregon Coast to Portland together and spent the drive discussing school, listening to Bob Dylan, and talking about what she wanted to do when she grew up.
-Although John never had the opportunity to attend Colleen’s college graduation from Columbia University in 2016, she has become driven and accomplished just like her dad and is now a senior consultant at Deloitte.
+Although John didn't have the opportunity to attend Colleen’s college graduation from Columbia University in 2016, she has become driven and accomplished just like her dad and is now a senior consultant at Deloitte.
 In December, Colleen will marry her fiancé, Rob Cornacchia, a senior software engineer at Uber who she met while studying at Columbia — we wish them many happy returns!

-This year, in memory of John, the Condon family will match up to $15,000 in donations.
+This Giving Tuesday, the Condon family will match up to $15,000 in donations in memory of John.